sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

-# For letter h, information about installed packages
+# For first letter h, information about installation packages

 <details>
 <summary>hamlib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Run-time library to control radio transceivers and receivers
+Short desc    : Run-time library to control radio transceivers and receivers
 URL          : http://www.hamlib.org
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : Hamlib provides a standardized programming interface that applications
+Descript     : Hamlib provides a standardized programming interface that applications
              : can use to send the appropriate commands to a radio.
              :
              : Also included in the package is a simple radio control program 'rigctl',